khianaim/asdexa-ai/README.md

-# AI Career Coach: Your Personalized AI-Powered Career Companion
+# Asdexa AI - Your Personalized AI-Powered Career Companion
-An AI-driven career platform designed to help users navigate their career paths with tailored onboarding, industry insights, interview prep, and AI-powered resume and cover letter generation — all in one place.
+Asdexa is an AI-driven career platform designed to help users navigate their career paths with tailored onboarding, industry insights, interview prep, and AI-powered resume and cover letter generation — all in one place.

 # Tech Stack
 Frontend: React, Next.js 15, Tailwind CSS